 Check ahead — The Oregon Coast is a year-round destination, but many believe it’s best experienced during fall, winter and spring when crowds thin.
 Even so, some coastal businesses operate limited hours during off-peak months, so be sure to call ahead before setting out.

 Cab services — Tired of walking?
-Your car-sharing apps won’t work here on the Coast, though you can hail a number of reliable cab companies that service the area, including Taxi 101.
+Your car-sharing apps may not work here on the Coast, though you can hail a number of reliable cab companies that service the area, including Taxi 101.

 Bike travel — Want to bring your bike along with you?
 All busses on the NW Connector route are equipped with bike racks, so you can load it when you board and alert the driver that you’ll remove your bike at your chosen stop.
-In Lincoln City, Blue Heron Landing offers hourly and day bike rentals.
+In Lincoln City, Safari Town Surf Shop offers hourly and day bike rentals.
 Bike Newport is an excellent bike shop for cyclists on the Central Coast, and the also offer various rentals.

-Leave no trace — No matter where your car-free travels take you, be sure to practice leave-no-trace ethics.
+Leave no trace — No matter where your car-free travels take you, be sure to brush up on these top tips for visiting the Coast.
 Stay on designated trails, leave what you find where it’s at, respect wildlife and be considerate of locals.